 Music can just be about itself - how "great" it is - whether classical, jazz, rock, blues or world music - its technical and expressive excellence is the subject.
 When we hear great music, we know this - it is its own justification - it just IS.
 It doesn't have to be about something - we can enjoy a Beethoven symphony even if we don't understand what it is about - though knowing surely would enhance the music for us.
 I remember when the Beatles first arrived in America - the reporters kept asking, "What do you call your haircut?"
 One of the Beatles responded, "George."
 And I remember when a viewer asked an artist friend what her yellow abstracted sculptural form was; she replied, "It's yellow."
 Art and music don't have to have names or subjects - they just have to be listened to and looked at.
 Their meaning may not be expressible in words - that doesn't affect their value.
 Sometimes, the greater the music or art, the harder it is to express just why it is so great - because it is just beyond our grasp, not easily categorized or understood, like Cezanne.
 And sometimes it doesn't matter what a work of art is about.
 It's like a great rock song, where the lyrics are barely distinguishable - we may have a vague idea what the song is about - but it really isn't that important.
 What interests us most are the "beat," the sound of the instruments together (the arrangement), the melody, the vocals, the harmony, the cool guitar riffs, and the main impact of the song on us - its excellent expression, its power, its ability to move us, etc. Sometimes the subject of a song is very important - for instance, Bruce Springsteen's Philadelphia.
 But just as many times, the subject matter is not as important as the music or artwork itself.
 It seems that this is a modern phenomenon - perhaps the self-consciousness that arrived at about the same time - Freud, Darwin, Einstein - all explaining our place and configuration in the universe, making us examine ourselves.

 Art is often about the visual elements: color, structure, and the forms themselves - whether organic, curvilinear, gestural, or geometric, and the underlying structure of the composition.
-(See Illustration: the leaves and stems of this lily are beautifully curved; in a painting or photograph, it is these curves which are the subject, whether they represent something actual or not; and the visual relationships between the stems and leaves which are expressive.)
+(See Illustration below: the leaves and stems of this lily are beautifully curved; in a painting or photograph, it is these curves which are the subject, whether they represent something actual or not; and the visual relationships between the stems and leaves which are expressive.)
 Mondrian is an example of a modernist who wanted to use the eternally beautiful forms of geometry (rectangles) in his work, and have the beauty of mathematical proportions in the spacing intervals of the forms.
 There is also much beauty in visual relationships in art - such as Mondrian's mathematical proportions, or color relationships.
 This is like harmony in music - made up of different voices, instruments and notes - and is as powerfully expressive as subject matter or words - maybe more.
 For example, close vocal harmony in music - whether Boyz II Men, the Beach Boys, or celtic music - is a thrill for the ear to hear, not easily translated into words, and also has an effect on the heart of the listener.
 In art, relationships of proportion, color and forms to an educated eye are just as eloquent.
 And it can be a simple relationship - Beethoven's Evening Sonata is a simple melody, a great guitar riff is often extremely simple - this doesn't alter the quality.
 In art, Rothko's rectangles of translucent color are pretty simple, but they conjure up the feeling of stained glass windows with light pouring through, a powerful spirituality.

 This excellence of technique and expression in the arts is its own reason for being - it adds to life and enriches us immeasurably.
 I believe that this kind of excellence is itself an affirmation of life, and inspires us to aim for the same excellence.
 This is another reason for Cezanne's greatness - his enormous effort to produce the greatest paintings possible - they are our best hope made visible, the best in us.
 Another example is the film Schindler's List, which made something meaningful out of perhaps the worst period in history, making something positive come from the worst negativity and destructiveness.
 Another powerful artwork is Maya Lin's Vietnam Memorial in Washington, DC.
 A young student at the time, she designed something that managed to do the impossible - create a catharsis for Americans that allowed healing for all of us after the Vietnam war.
 Many artists over the centuries have continued to create in the most difficult of circumstances - through wars, poverty, illness, even blindness.
 The German Expressionist Emil Nolde painted secretly during the Nazi era, since his work was declared 'degenerate' by the Nazis.
 Degas and Monet both continued to paint after they were almost blind; Renoir continued to paint his happy pictures after his hands were so crippled with arthritis that the brush had to be strapped to his wrist to paint.
 Van Gogh attempted to continue, even though very few were interested in his works - which sell today for many millions of dollars.
 Cezanne, Rembrandt and many others painted in obscurity and sometimes poverty, and painted with much love and devotion, leaving us works that people wait many hours in line to see.
 There are many artists now who do the same.